meowgle/buildgame/README.md

 the game components other then the player or background are stored in the gmecode.js file first add the components to initialize on startup of the game then all the rest of the code goes on the bottom

+Notice : Both of the creators accounts are inactive, this repository will not get new updates.